Two Decades of Impact

 - Universidad Metropolitana

-- 2,785 post-secondary degrees have been supported by EPP programs.
+- 2,785 post-secondary degrees supported

 Alumni

-NCAS-M supported nearly 200 fellows and interns.
+NCAS-M has supported nearly 200 fellows and interns who contribute across NOAA, academia, and industry.